Shavidika/hpc-merge-sort/README.md

-# Parallel Merge Sort: Serial, OpenMP, MPI, and Hybrid Approaches
+# Merge Sort: Serial, OpenMP, MPI, and Hybrid Approaches

 This project implements and compares the performance of Merge Sort using four different methods:
 - Serial (Single-threaded)